tokkonopapa/WordPress-IP-Geo-Block/README.md

 support only IPv4 or both IPv4 and IPv6.
 This plugin will automatically select an appropriate API.

-3. In order to prevent the authentication through the login form and XML-RPC against the brute-force and the reverse-brute-force attacks, the number of login attempts will be limited per IP address.
+3. In order to prevent the invasion through the login form and XML-RPC against the brute-force and the reverse-brute-force attacks, the number of login attempts will be limited per IP address.